 And finally, a great content moderation strategy not only protects your brand value, it helps increase engagement as well.
 Besedo customers have seen a significant improvement in bounce rate, for example.
-In some cases, a drop from 35% to 14% – increasing the chance of conversion and return visits.
+In some cases, a drop from 35% to 14% – increases the chance of conversion and return visits.

 Myth #3: AI is not accurate enough

-Case in point: our own experience working with Meetic – an online dating platform with 6.5 million monthly users.
+Case in point: our experience working with Meetic – an online dating platform with 6.5 million monthly users.
 We were able to automate 74,8% of their content from day one with 99% accuracy and over time we have moved the automation level to 90%, without negatively impacting the accuracy.

 Myth #4: Building your own content moderation solution is cheaper than using a SaaS solution

 Building your own content moderation platform is a huge task, especially when you want to use machine learning AI to support your human team.
 Setting your developers to work on building something will cost a lot of money and take a lot of time.
-That’s time that could be used creating unique features that will give you the competitive edge.
+That’s time that could be used to create unique features that will give you the competitive edge.

 Segment CEO, Peter Reinhardt states “You should only be building your own tool if you’ve tried lots of others on the market and find that none of them will solve your problem.
 Only build if you’re left without a choice.
 And still take care: I’d estimate that 50% of the startups that I see build tools can’t maintain them.”

 So if you haven’t yet tested our content moderation tool Implio, put your in-house development on hold.
-Implio is a proven SaaS solution, with inbuilt AI, customizable filters and an efficient manual interface developed specifically for online marketplaces, sharing economy sites and dating apps.
+Implio is a proven SaaS solution with inbuilt AI, customizable filters, and an efficient manual interface developed specifically for online marketplaces, sharing economy sites, and dating apps.
 And it’s free – for up to 10,000 items a month.